 - Buy some Methylsulfonylmethane – commonly known as MSM – one of the most powerful and safe supplements I know.
 An excellent and effective alternative to chemical wormers, too.

-The Zeolite is tasteless and she should not mind it at all, and you can even put more in than I have suggested to start with.
+The Zeolite is tasteless and she should not mind it at all, and you can even put more in than I have suggested to start off initially.

 The MSM does have a taste.
 My cats do not mind it (and I sometimes really pile it in), but if your girl does, then just start with a teeny bit and build up.